-If the details of narrative therapy shared in this article pique your interest or seem like they could be beneficial in your life, consider giving the technique a try.
+If the details of narrative therapy shared in this article pique your interest or seem like they could be beneficial in your life, consider giving this approach a try.
 Find a counselor to help you tell the story of your life in a way that is free of judgment and blame.
 Remember that life challenges are normal; these challenges are not your fault, and they can be improved.
-You can move forward to live a happy and healthy life.

 Narrative therapy is available on BetterHelp.
 Reach out today to try it with a qualified narrative therapy counselor.